 How to get lean:

-Repeatedly and consistently eat nutrient-dense foods with a low energy density while staying under a given daily target or calories.
+Consistently eat nutrient-dense foods while staying under a given daily target or calories.

 Your consistent daily movement will determine what that daily ‘target’ is.